Wondering if a Saga river cruise is right for you? I took one and had an amazing time exploring the Danube.

 The following 7 points will help you to make an informed decision about if a Saga river cruise is right for you.

 Saga Cruises Are Aimed At a British Market

 Without a doubt, Saga river cruises are aimed primarily at the British market.
 I recently returned from a Danube river cruise with Saga where almost all passengers were British.
 Having said that, Saga cruise are not exclusively for brits.

 Saga don’t advertise in the USA/Canada/Australia so this explains the majority of passengers being British.

-British favourites are regularly on the menu of Saga cruises.
+British favorites are regularly on the menu of Saga cruises.
 I had the most amazing fish and chips during my Saga river cruise.
 You’ll find more about the food later in this post.

 Saga Don’t Own/Build Their Own Ships